F4FXL/DStarGateway/README.md

 Features that where left out :

-- CCS (is still being used ?)
+- CCS: is still being used?
+I always considered this as trojan horse to push some DMR Agenda into DStar.
+Call sign routing is by far more flexible and superior.
-- Starnet (you might consider running [Smart Group Server XL](https://github.com/F4FXL/smart-group-server-xl) from a dedicated computer instead)
+- Starnet: You might consider running [Smart Group Server XL](https://github.com/F4FXL/smart-group-server-xl) from a dedicated computer instead.
-- Announcement (same can be achieved using transmitd)
+- Announcement: same can be achieved using transmitd.
+- APRSGateway capability: I would prefer to have some sort of TCP "APRS-IS proxy" program sitting between the program and the APRS server, thus keeping the ability to directly connect to APRS-IS or not.
+- Mobile APRS: Low priority ...

 # 3. Building and installing
 It is assumed you know how to clone a git repository.